Town of Mexico

 Mexico, NY 13114

-There are a vacancies on the Zoning Board of Appeals, Planning Board and the Board of Review (Grievance Board) the Town of Mexico is looking to fill.
-Any interested party please call the Town Clerk or put your resume in the town drop box.
+There is a vacancy on the Zoning Board of Appeals the Town of Mexico is looking to fill.
+Any interested party please call the Town Clerk for an application or put your resume in the town drop box.

 The Town of Mexico is located just 25 miles north of the growing metropolitan area of Syracuse, on the eastern shore of Lake Ontario, and is near an interchange of Interstate 81, a major north-south transportation artery.
 It is also within easy commuting distance of the smaller cities of Oswego and Fulton.
 Mexico is served by four New York State arterial highways that provide high speed transportation linkage to the surrounding area.

 Accessibility to employment centers coupled with the town’s rural environment and location within the scenic Lake Ontario shoreline region, make it an attractive small town residential community.